fabiorochafg/joomla-3-blank-template/README.md

 joomla-3-blank-template
 =======================

 A blank template for Joomla 3.0.
+Use it for build your own Joomla template!

 Installation:
 -------------